-Next up we really wanted a dining table.
-Our living room isn’t the biggest of spaces but we didn’t want to spend the next few years eating dinner from our laps on the sofa and it immediately wiped out the thought of hosting dinner parties.
-We managed to find a cute oak butterfly table from John Lewis which suited us perfectly.
+Next up, we wanted a dining table.
+Our living room isn’t the biggest of spaces, but we didn’t want to spend the next few years eating dinner from our laps on the sofa and it immediately wiped out the thought of hosting dinner parties.
+We managed to find a cute oak butterfly table from John Lewis, which suited us perfectly.
 It’s neat and tidy and the top folds down to hide the chairs enclosed.
-I recommend this table to anyone who is short on space!
+I recommend this table to anyone short on space!
 Unfortunately, the wood doesn’t match what we already have in the living room but it was either this or nothing and so far we have used it quite a lot.

 Above the table, we hung a beautiful India Crackle Wall Mirror from Argos.
-It really opens up the room and is very decorative.
-I was surprised when Barney signed off on this item as it’s not really his style but we love it in the room.
-The table has a pair of Yankee Candle Glass Candlestick Holders which are really elegant and peaceful when lit having dinner.
-On the table is also a Yankee Candle Reed Diffuser in the scent of Lemon Lavender that was given to me but my friend for Christmas.
-I love their reed diffusers as they last a long time and you can smell it throughout the whole apartment, this scent, in particular, is very refreshing.
+It opens up the room and is very decorative.
+I was surprised when Barney signed off on this item as it’s not his style, but we love it in the room.
+The table has a pair of Yankee Candle Glass Candlestick Holders which are elegant and peaceful when lit having dinner.
+On the table is also a Yankee Candle Reed Diffuser in the scent Lemon Lavender that was given to me but my friend for Christmas.
+I love their reed diffusers as they last a long time and you can smell it throughout the whole apartment, this scent is very refreshing.

 Next to the table, we have a Wooden Camera Floor Lamp from Dunelm.
-I have always loved this style of lamp and definitely wanted one for the place.
-It turns out our plug sockets are in unusual places so this really was the only spot for it but it is quite a good position as we can focus the light into the centre of the room.
+I have always loved this style of lamp and wanted one for the place.
+It turns out our plug sockets are in unusual places, so this was the only spot for it, but it is quite a good position as we can focus the light into the centre of the room.

 Between us, we have a lot of books and ornaments and at the moment we have nowhere to display them.
-We bought some lovely custom-made shelves from Etsy but we are yet to put them up.
+We bought some lovely custom-made shelves from TheWelshBibCompany on Etsy, but we are yet to put them up.
 These will hang on the section of wall between the living room and kitchen; I can’t wait for these to go up!

 The living room is very nearly finished; we have the steampunk/industrial style Klysa Wall Clock from IKEA to put up and an array of photo frames and artwork.
 We are also looking to get some funky storage for the wall to hold Barney’s ever-growing collection of DVDs – all in time!

-When we moved in, the hallway had two spotlights on the ceiling but it didn’t really fill the space with light and to be honest I hated them.
-Looking around online I found the Four Arm Crackle Ceiling Light from George at Asda and got Barney’s granddad to fit them for us.
+When we moved in, the hallway had two spotlights on the ceiling, but it didn’t fill the space with light and to be honest, I hated them.
+Looking around online, I found the Four Arm Crackle Ceiling Light from George at Asda and got Barney’s granddad to fit them for us.
 They look so classy and much more expensive then what they are, they add a nice elegant touch to the place.

 I hope you liked the mini-tour of our living room and hallway; I’m always on the lookout for new bits of furniture and decoration for the place so please leave some comments with bits you’ve found online!